-In addition, wastewater produced in the cabins and lodge rooms is treated and sprayed onto the forest soil into a different watershed, so surface runoff should not reach Mountain Lake.
+In addition, wastewater produced in the cabins and lodge rooms is treated and sprayed onto the forest soil into a different watershed, so surface runoff would not reach Mountain Lake.
 On the surface, bacteria and plant roots should absorb nutrients in the soil.
-In major storms, whatever material might wash downhill should end up flowing towards Pond Drain or Little Stoney Creek downstream of Mountain Lake.
-Whatever might seep underground could flow like the surface watershed pattern, and never seep into Mountain Lake.13
+In major storms, whatever material might wash downhill should end up flowing towards Pond Drain or Little Stoney Creek, downstream of Mountain Lake.

 The disappearance of the lake is more than a geologic detective story; it has economic consequences.
 The owners have been protecting the lake, only to see their investment in conservation literally disappear.

-Tourism at the lodge depends in part upon the clear blue water in the lake.
+Tourism at the lodge has depended in part upon the clear blue water in the lake.
 Visitors used to spend more than one week on family vacations, since there were so many recreational opportunities involving boating and swimming.
 Loss of the lake, with its active recreation opportunities and scenic vistas, reduced revenues at the resort substantially.
-After the lake dried up in 2008, average occupancy dropped from 60% to 30%.14
+After the lake dried up in 2008, average occupancy dropped from 60% to 30%.15

-After the Mountain Lake Hotel closed for the season in November 2012, the owners of the resort initiated a multi-million dollar makeover to restore its allure as a vacation destination.
+After the Mountain Lake Hotel closed for the season in November 2012, the owners of the resort initiated a $2.5 million dollar makeover to restore its allure as a vacation destination.
 The Mary Moody Northen Endowment upgraded the rooms, revised restaurants, expanded outdoor recreation facilities such as zip lines, and tore down structures that no longer met the building code.
-To highlight the changes, the resort was retitled Mountain Lake Lodge (vs. "hotel").19
+To highlight the changes, the resort was retitled Mountain Lake Lodge (vs. "hotel").20

 In addition to the cosmetic makeover and facility upgrades, the four piping holes in the bottom of the lake were plugged in 2013.